 Sleep is bliss, but it isn’t always environmentally responsible.
 Traditional mattresses contain a miasma of chemicals, from flame-retardant chemicals like polybrominated diphenyl ethers to formaldehyde and mercury.
 In recent years, sustainable mattress companies have risen to the challenge of making a clean, Earth-friendly bed.
 Many of these environmentally responsible companies sell “mattresses-in-a-box,” which are delivered in a small box and expand.
 Earth911 collected supply chain, certification, and manufacturing details for 10 sustainable mattress manufacturers to help shoppers find the best Earth-friendly sleep.
 We’ve filtered out all companies that do not make an explicit promise that their products are green and healthy.

 The results — displayed below in a printable chart you can use when shopping — reveal a wide range of options for Earth-friendly sleep.
-To help you get the best bed and environmental benefits for the money, we will break out our recommendations in future articles for three different types of buyers:

 To view our complete printable comparison chart, click the image below.

 Our Rating Criteria

 The factors we considered when assessing the environmental-friendliness and sustainability include the following keystones.